 Robert Duncan, Senior Program Manager

 SCORE provides confidential business counseling, at no charge to startups and on-going businesses and non-profits.
-They can assist with business plans, marketing plans, financial plans, cash flow requirements and competitive analysis. www.scorenemass.org
+They assist with business plans, marketing plans, financial plans, cash flow requirements and competitive analysis.

-The Greater Lowell Workforce Investment Board can assist with various workforce expansion and retention strategies, including accessing grants aimed at upgrading the skills of current workers, in order to retain talent and become more strategically positioned in the competitive marketplace. www.glwib.org
+Greater Lowell Workforce Investment Board and Career Center assists with various workforce expansion and retention strategies, including accessing grants to upgrade the skills of current workers for businesses to retain talent and become more strategically positioned in the competitive marketplace.

 Barbara O’Neil, Director

-Career Center Through the One-Stop Career Center of Lowell, companies have access to a number of high-quality employer services and to thousands of job seekers. www.cclowell.org
+Career Center of Lowell provides companies with access to several high-quality employer services and to thousands of job seekers.

 Michael McQuaid, Career Center Director